matkoch/matkoch.github.io/_posts/2020-07-02-msbuild-tasks.md

 </Project>
 {% endhighlight %}

 In the `.props` file, we're defining a property `CustomTasksDirectory` that points to the directory containing our task.
 Note that we need to **take the MSBuild runtime into account** by checking `MSBuildRuntimeType` (Line 5-6).
 A project targeting `netcoreapp2.1` would still use .NET Framework for running MSBuild inside Visual Studio, while the same project would use MSBuild for .NET Core when compiling via `dotnet build` from the command-line.
-In the `.targets` file, we will import the `CustomTasks.targets` file from the embedded directory:
+I.e., it must not be subject to [framework version folder structure](https://docs.microsoft.com/en-us/nuget/create-packages/supporting-multiple-target-frameworks#framework-version-folder-structure).
+In the `.targets` file, we will import the `CustomTasks.targets` file:

 {% highlight xml linenos %}
 <?xml version="1.0" encoding="utf-8"?>
 <Project ToolsVersion="4.0" DefaultTargets="Build" xmlns="http://schemas.microsoft.com/developer/msbuild/2003">

   <Import Project="$(CustomTasksDirectory)\CustomTasks.targets" Condition="'$(CustomTasksEnabled)' != 'False'" />

 </Project>
 {% endhighlight %}

-Note that we add a condition to check if `CustomTasksEnabled` is enabled (Line 9).
+We also add a condition to check if `CustomTasksEnabled` is enabled (Line 4).
 This little trick allows us to **easily opt-out from attaching the task**.
 Faulty MSBuild tasks have a high chance to completely break a referencing project and to cause confusion about where the error originates from:

 <div class="tweet" tweetID="1072394313592647684">I really try to like @JetBrainsRider - but I just don’t have enough time for it...</div>
-  pack our package, we need to run `dotnet publish` on the tasks project for both target frameworks:

-{% highlight batch linenos %}
-dotnet publish --framework netcoreapp2.1 dotnet publish --framework net472
-{% endhighlight %}
+As one of the last steps, we **define the package structure** in our `MainLibrary.csproj` project file:

 {% highlight xml linenos %}
 <ItemGroup Condition="'$(TargetFramework)' == ''">